Frequently Asked Questions

 We do, actually!

 - Plan ahead.
 The application asks several questions about you, your education and interests, your family, and your financial background.
-Give yourself enough time to complete the application without feeling rushed.
-Since the application allows you to save your work and return, we recommend completing the application gradually, filling in the easy questions as soon as possible, and taking the time you need to write the essays and fill in any explanations.
+Give yourself enough time to complete the application without feeling rushed, especially if you intend to submit it in one sitting.
+Although the application allows you to save your work and return, it will not save automatically.
+We recommend creating an account, completing the application gradually, filling in the easy questions as soon as possible, and taking the time you need to write the essays and fill in any explanations.

 - Look through the application to review the questions ASAP when you have a chance, even if you don't fill them all in just yet.
 That way, you can plan ahead and collect the information you need in advance.
 The last thing you want to do is sit down to complete the application at the last minute (as some of you inevitably will) only to find that it's late at night, and you need to ask someone for information that you do not have but need to complete the application.